Sprinkler Systems Quick Courses

 The wall post indicator valve operates the same way as the post indicator valve, but it is mounted horizontally on a wall, extending through the exterior wall of the building.
 A wheel operates the valve, and you can see its status by the word “open” or “shut” as read through a window in the valve stem housing.

 Wall post indicator valve not maintained

-The butterfly valve is hand-cranked open or shut by rotating a disc through the water stream perpendicular or parallel to the water flow.
-On top of the valve is a “tattle tail” that moves with the disc to indicate the position of the disc relative to the water flow.
-When the flag lines up parallel to the pipe, the valve opens fully.
-When it's perpendicular to the pipe, the valve closes fully.
+The butterfly valve is hand-operated open or shut by rotating a disc that remains immersed in the water stream within the piping, perpendicular or parallel to the water flow.
+On the exterior of the valve housing is an indicator “flag” that moves with the disc to indicate the position of the disc relative to the water flow.
+When the indicator flag lines up parallel to the pipe, the valve is fully open; when it's perpendicular to the pipe, the valve closes fully.

 Butterfly valve in open position